sonykey2003/win-auto-pilot/README.md

 To provision Windows devices in a modern way:
 * Without signing up with `Intune`, and the MSFT [enterprise subscriptions](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans).
-* Provide an open-the-box expirence for onboarding remote co-workers.
+* Provide an open-the-box experience for onboarding remote co-workers.
-* Archieve a liteTouch / ZeroTouch Windows provisioning experience for the IT folks - to save the precious man hours.
+* Archive a liteTouch / ZeroTouch Windows provisioning experience for the IT folks - to save precious man hours.
-* Enforce the security policies and push the managed the softwares with full transparency (to the end users) on d-day.
+* Enforce the security policies and push the managed software with full transparency (to the end users) on d-day.

 ### You will need:
 * A Window 10 / 11 installation media.